Alexisaacs18/CVE/README.md

 ## Features

 ### 1. Project & Boundary Management
+- **Address Search**: Search for addresses or locations using the search bar in the top-right corner of the map
 - Draw polygon boundaries directly on the map
 - Input project details (Land Use Type, Start Date, Practices, Area)
 - Automatic project ID generation